 Career Resiliency: Critical Skills to Thrive in Today’s World

 Career resiliency is essential in today’s highly competitive, changing workplace.
-Join Kit Prendergast, certified Executive Leadership & Career Transition Coach, to learn what career resiliency really is; why it is critical to your career success and how your resiliency can add significant value to your company’s bottom line.
+Join Katherine (Kit) Prendergast, certified Executive Leadership Development Coach, to learn what career resiliency really is, why it is critical to your career success and how your resiliency can add significant value to your company’s bottom line.

 Don’t Get Emotionally Hijacked at Work